HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ### Protocol versions

-As HTTPS is now well past being the norm, the challenge becomes in ensuring that secure versions of the underlying TLS (Tranport Layer Security) protocol are being used.
+As HTTPS is now well past being the norm, the challenge moves from having any HTTPS, to ensuring that secure versions of the underlying TLS (Tranport Layer Security) protocol are being used.
 TLS needs maintenance as versions become older and vulnerabilities are found.

 {{ figure_markup(
   image="security-tls-version-by-site.png",